wp-plugins/osm/readme.txt

 == Changelog ==

+= 2.1 =
+* NEW: ShortCode Generator also at pages
+* FIX: Pink Stripes at adaptive WP theme
-= 2.0 =
+* FIX: Center of the map is not influenced by marker anymore = 2.0 =
 * NEW: ShortCode Generator at edit posts
 * NEW: High precision to set a marker at the backend